ckeditor/ckeditor5/docs/updating/update-to-38.md

 ## Introduction of the "Powered by CKEditor" logo

-From version v38.0.0 onwards, all **open source installations** of CKEditor 5 will carry a small “Powered by CKEditor” logo in the bottom right corner of the editing area.
-This new tag links directly to the [CKEditor website](https://ckeditor.com/) and while it may be a little frustrating to some, it is designed to make sure the entire community knows who is powering and modernizing their rich text editor.
+Starting from version 38.0.0, all **open source installations** of CKEditor 5 will include a small “Powered by CKEditor” logo in the bottom right corner of the editing area.
+This logo is designed to raise awareness of the CKEditor brand and will link to the CKEditor website.

-This change **does not affect customers with commercial licenses** who already use the following: pagination, productivity pack, non-real-time collaboration features.
-Otherwise, owners of commercial license for CKEditor 5 will have to update their authentication key available in the CKEditor Environment Dashboard.
+If you have a **commercial license**, you can hide the logo by adding `config.licenseKey` to your configuration.
+If you already use pagination, productivity pack, or non-real-time collaboration features, you don't need to take any action as you should already have `config.licenseKey` in place.
+The logo will not be visible in your editor.

 We have prepared a detailed {@link support/managing-ckeditor-logo Managing the "Powered by CKEditor" logo} guide to help everyone through the transition and explain any concerns.